Now the media coverage of ABCP retail investors has become a bit of a frenzy.

 Vancouver Sun, Saturday, March 22, 2008

-news Canadian Hog Farmers, Pastors May Block Debt Plan (Update2)
+Canadian Hog Farmers, Pastors May Block Debt Plan (Update2)

 By Doug Alexander and Sean B. Pasternak